||France, Italy, Switzerland

 WHAT MAKES THIS TRIP DIFFERENT?

-We are a small company.
-As founders we take part in every aspect of the business from designing our trips, to speaking directly with prospective hikers, to guiding.
-We are intimately familiar with our trip areas, the hotel and hut owners and service providers with whom we work.
+Having had a presence in Chamonix-Mont Blanc area for over 30 years, Distant Journeys is one of the foremost providers of self-guided Tour du Mont Blanc itineraries.
+We are intimately familiar with the trip area and well respected by the hotels, hut owners and service providers with whom we work.
 At the end of a day of hiking on one of our self-guided itineraries, whether you are ending your day at a mountain hut or village hotel, you will be greeted with the same anticipation and welcome as if we were arriving along with you.
-We are dedicated to providing personal attention and crafting a quality experience at good value that is just right for you.
+We feel a deep sense of connect to and passion for this area and this route.
+Every itinerary is personally crafted to provide a quality experience, at good value, that is just right for you.

 For a more detailed itinerary that includes elevation gains, loss and distance, or to register please call or email us.